Karen Sunnarborg, Community Housing Specialist (Ms. Sunnarborg is available by the contact info provided below.)

 The Community Housing Specialist supports the Town of Needham’s efforts to promote and maintain affordable housing opportunities in partnership with the Needham Housing Authority (NHA), non-profit and for profit developers and service providers, other Town departments, as well as other public entities.
 The Housing Specialist also provides professional support to collect and analyze housing-related data, coordinates potential affordable housing initiatives, monitors affordability for a number of housing developments, insures compliance with funding sources, and addresses inquiries related to housing issues.

-Introducing the Small Repair Grant Program!
+Another Round of the Small Repair Grant Program

-Are there any affordable housing opportunities currently available?
+Are any affordable housing opportunities currently available?

 Any information on future affordable housing opportunities will be affirmatively marketed to the community and Metro West region, the posting also included here on this page of the Town of Needham’s website.
 If you want to be placed on a notification list to be contacted when future opportunities arise, please contact firstname.lastname@example.org.